On the arithmetic of polynomial semidomains: Preliminaries

 (a) $\Rightarrow$ (b): Let $S$ be a semidomain, and suppose that $S$ is embedded into an integral domain~$R$.
 We can identify the Grothendieck group $\mathcal{G}(S)$ of $(S,+)$ with the subgroup $\{r - s \mid r,s \in S\}$ of the underlying additive group of $R$.
 It is easy to see then that $\mathcal{G}(S)$ is closed under the multiplication it inherits from $R$, and it contains the multiplicative identity because $0,1 \in S$.
 Hence $\mathcal{G}(S)$ is an integral domain having $S$ as a subsemiring. \end{proof}

 \begin{example} Notice that the set $S := \{(0,0)\} \cup (\nn \times \nn)$ is a monoid with the usual component-wise addition, and it is closed under the usual component-wise multiplication with multiplication identity $(1,1)$.
 Hence $S$ is a semiring.
-Observe, on the other hand, that any extension of the multiplication of $S$ to $\mathcal{G}(S)$ making the latter a commutative ring must respect the identity $(1,0) (0,1) = (0,0)$ and, therefore, will not turn $\mathcal{G}(S)$ into an integral domain.
+Observe, on the other hand, that any extension of the multiplication of~$S$ to $\mathcal{G}(S) = \zz \times \zz$ making the latter a commutative ring must respect the identity $(1,0) (0,1) = (0,0)$ and, therefore, will not turn $\mathcal{G}(S)$ into an integral domain.
 Hence it follows from Lemma~\ref{lem:characterization of integral semirings} that $S$ is not a semidomain. \end{example}

-We say that a semidomain $S$ is \emph{atomic} (resp., satisfies \emph{ACCP}) if its multiplicative monoid $S^*$ is atomic (resp., satisfies ACCP).
-In addition, we say that $S$ is a \emph{BFS}, \emph{FFS}, \emph{HFS}, or \emph{UFS} provided that~$S^*$ is a BFM, FFM, HFM, or UFM, respectively.
-Note that when $S$ is an integral domain, we recover the usual definition of a UFD as well as the definitions of a BFD, an FFD, and an HFD, which are now standard notions in atomicity and factorization theory.
-Although a semidomain $S$ can be embedded into an integral domain~$R$, the semiring $S$ may not inherit any atomic property from $R$ as, after all, the integral domain~$\qq[x]$ is a UFD but it contains as a subring the integral domain $\zz + x\qq[x]$, which is not even atomic.
+We say that $S$ is \emph{atomic} (resp., satisfies \emph{ACCP}) if its multiplicative monoid $S^*$ is atomic (resp., satisfies ACCP), while we say that $S$ is a \emph{BFS} (resp., \emph{FFS}, \emph{HFS}, \emph{LFS}, \emph{UFS}) provided that~$S^*$ is a BFM (resp., FFM, HFM, LFM, UFM).
+In addition, we call $S$ a \emph{GCD-semidomain} (resp., an \emph{MCD-semidomain}) if $S^*$ is a GCD-monoid (resp., an MCD-monoid).
+Note that when $S$ is an integral domain, we recover the usual definition of a UFD (as well as the definitions of a BFD, an FFD, and an HFD, which are now standard notions in atomicity and factorization theory).
+Although a semidomain $S$ can be embedded into an integral domain~$R$, the former may not inherit any atomic property from the latter as, after all, the integral domain~$\qq[x]$ is a UFD but it contains as a subring the integral domain $\zz + x\qq[x]$, which is not even atomic.